-Today was slated to be a great day.
-We’d hike up Mt.
+So yeah, today was slated to be a great day.
+We’d planned to hike up Mt.
 Nonotuck at the Mt.
 Tom State Reservation, shuttle around the Connecticut River (too large for a water crossing), then hike around Mount Holyoke.
 We did do all those things, and it nearly killed us.
 Okay, so that may be a bit of an exaggeration.
-Here’s how the day went.
+But here’s how the day went.

 We began hiking up Mt.
 Nonotuck in the morning.
 It was a long climb (a mile or so), but the grade was gentle and the footing wonderful, so it wasn’t bad at all.
 Once we got on top we enjoyed the beautiful vistas that have characterized this hike.

-At one point a young woman joined us.
+At one point, a young woman joined us.
 It was right at the point where we found the highest peak – which, unfortunately, was covered with various towers and gizmos.
-That’s one thing we’ve noticed on the hike.
+That’s one thing we’ve noticed on this hike.
 Every peak is topped with metallic structures.
 Not sure if they’re for weather monitoring, satellite stuff, etc., but it kind of ruins thing (although I’m sure it’s necessary).

-After hiking down the other side we got into our car, picked up the second car, then shuttled ourselves over the river.
+Anyway, after hiking down the other side, we got into our car, picked up Parks’ car, then shuttled ourselves over the river.
 Then we dropped the cars for our hike along Mt.
 Holyoke.
 This is when things got rough.

 Then, with less hiking time than normal, Mt.
 Holyoke turned out to be the most difficult hike we’ve had.
 No one believes in switchbacks here.
 The terrain was uber-steep, and very rocky.
 In a lot of places it was scree: loose rocks that you slip and slide along.
 When you combine that with steep climbs and descents, it’s pretty dangerous.
 We were inching our way sideways on many of these.